wso2/docs-apk/en/docs/develop-and-deploy-api/security/authentication/enable-api-security/jwt.md

 ### Disable JWT authentication

-Modify the conent with the following config to disable JWT
+Modify the content with the following config to disable JWT

    ```yaml
    authentication: